JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 **Note:** This process can be done online without downtime.
 The system will show warnings about GPT table mismatches until the partition is extended - this is normal and will be automatically corrected.

+---

-## 8. Install n8n, Supabase, or Other Applications
+## 7. Next Steps: Install Applications

 From here, the installation process for various self-hosted applications follows the same pattern: